∞ STAGE THREE ∞

 “Movin’ ’em around mostly—fighting off parking tickets and tow trucks,” she motioned toward the front of the Volvo.
 “Me, I’m sorta together with Clifford there.
 The little gnome still futzing under your hood.
-Though he’s way more mystical than mechanical…we’re from Schenectady.”
+Even though he’s way more mystical than mechanical…we’re from Schenectady.”

 “No offense, but he does seem a little weird to me,” I snapped, while still drawing a bead on Eric, and the wire-haired mutt with a sawed-off tail that was busting out barking from the dirty white Porsche.

-“No, he just gets a little too cerebral sometimes,” she said, still sucking her overripe nectarine, and scraping the hair back out of her eyes.
+“No, he just gets a little too stuck in his head sometimes,” she said, still sucking her overripe nectarine, and scraping the hair back out of her eyes.
 “Now, Eric, he’s weird—not right off, maybe.
 But you watch…”

 “Well, I don’t figure to be around long enough to find out…”

 “Alright, let’s do it,” Eric shouted in return, flicking his butt, slamming his toolbox down onto the curb.
 “I’ll get this sucker running fur shure…”

 “But wait,” I said warily, stepping between him and the Volvo’s engine compartment.
 “No sense tearing down my generator if I can’t come up with the parts.”

 “So we’ll rig it,” Eric pressed, glancing away from me, searching skyward over a high ridge lined with stately frame military officers’s houses.
 “C’mon, we’re losin’ the daylight…”

 “No, really, that’s cool,” I said, leaning paternally against my hood.
 “I’d rather sleep on it, let the battery re-charge itself, try again in the morning…”